SebastianoTaddei/UnixShellProgramming/lectures/00_introduction_to_unix_shell_programming.md

 Over the decades, Unix has spawned a multitude of variants and inspired numerous operating systems.
 Some of the most notable Unix variants include: BSD, Linux, Solaris, and macOS.

 Today, Unix and its derivatives play a crucial role in the world of computing.
 Unix-like systems are prevalent in servers, workstations, and embedded systems.
 They form the backbone of the internet, powering web servers, database servers, and various networking infrastructure.
 The principles and practices established by Unix continue to influence modern software development, from cloud computing to mobile applications.

-In addition, Unix is also used to develop the Operating Systems for mobile devices, like iOS.
+NOTE: Unix is also used in a variety of other devices, in fact it is used to develop the Operating Systems for mobile devices, like iOS.

 The Unix philosophy of simplicity, modularity, and reusability has left an indelible mark on the software engineering field.
-Concepts like version control systems (e.g., Git), containerization (e.g., Docker), and configuration management (e.g., Ansible) all draw inspiration from Unix principles.
+Concepts like version control systems (*e.g.,* Git), containerization (*e.g.,* Docker), and configuration management (*e.g.,* Ansible) all draw inspiration from Unix principles.

 ### 1.5 Conclusion